anh0926/React-no-installation-input-sort-delete-data/README.md

 ## OVERVIEW

 This is an input form for an election app build in React.
-The app is under process so please use it at your on risk.
+The app is under process so please use it at your own risk.

 ## FEATURES:
 1. Create a whole that acts as a Facade for parts